-Last updated: August 4, 2017
+Last updated: July 25, 2018

-Child Life Program Director: Dr. Diane Bales (dbales@uga.edu) Child Life Program Coordinator: Dr. Kimberlee Spencer (kspencer@uga.edu) Graduate Coordinator: Dr. Margaret Caughy (mcaughy@uga.edu)
+Child Life Program Director: Dr. Diane Bales (dbales@uga.edu) Graduate Coordinator: Dr. Margaret Caughy (mcaughy@uga.edu)

 The University of Georgia is committed to the principle of affirmative action and equal opportunity.
-The Department of Human Development and Family Science will not discriminate in employment, admissions, programs, services, or activities with regard to any position for which a student is qualified and will make reasonable accommodation for disabilities.
+The Department of Human Development and Family Science will not discriminate in employment, admissions, programs, services, or activities regarding any position for which a student is qualified and will make reasonable accommodation for disabilities.
 Minorities and members of other underrepresented groups are encouraged to apply.